 When I put on the Smith Vantage MIPS for the first time, I was immediately impressed by its comfort.
 The soft but supportive liner fits snugly and comfortably even when tightly adjusted on my head, and I’ve had no pressure points or rubbing since day one.
 The chin strap contains the same plush padding, which translates to no irritation even when my skin is cold and dry.
 The strap is also very simple to tighten, loosen, and fasten.
 That might not sound like high praise, but I’ve had significant issues with other helmets.
 For example, my Giro Sheer always seems to have a twisted chin strap, leaving the soft guard flipped away from my face and the harsh material against my skin.
 I look forward to putting on the Vantage whenever I’m transitioning—perhaps the greatest compliment a backcountry helmet can receive.

-In an effort to increase safety, many companies have begun including MIPS in their designs (Multi-directional Impact Protection System).
+In an effort to increase safety, many companies have begun including MIPS technology in their designs (Multi-directional Impact Protection System).
 And while some brands have created their own proprietary options—like POC’s SPIN system, for example—none have been so universally adopted as the MIPS liner.
 In short, the technology is designed to reduce potential damage to the brain in angled impacts through a liner that moves independently from the outer shell.
-In the case of the Vantage specifically, the only difference is a $30 price increase for the MIPS model and a slight reduction in size (more on this in “Fit and Sizing” below).
+In the case of the Vantage specifically, the only difference is a slight reduction in size compared with non-MIPS-equipped Smith helmets we've worn (more on this in “Fit and Sizing” below).
 Otherwise, you'd hardly know the extra layer is there.

 Another safety feature integrated into the Vantage MIPS' design is Smith’s distinctive honeycomb Aerocore construction, which is visible through the vent openings.
 This technology is intended to improve energy absorption in a crash, in addition to increasing airflow and regulating temperature.
 To achieve this construction, EPS foam (the same foam used in many mountain biking and climbing helmets) is blended with Koroyd, a material made up of tiny tubes heat-welded together and designed to collapse on impact.
 These safety features are tough to quantify, but it’s worth noting that the extra tech is integrated very well into the low-profile design.